GraphQL

 Getting Started

-4. In the Body tab, open the body type selector and choose GraphQL.
+2. Or open any existing request, go to the Body tab, open the body type dropdown, and select GraphQL.

-The body panel changes to the GraphQL editor with a query editor on top and a variables panel below.
+Once you have a GraphQL body type selected, the body panel changes to show a query editor at the top and a variables panel below.

 query GetUser($id: ID!) {